jpsgxx/Activity-3/README.md

-# Activity-3
+# Activity-3-4-5
-Flutter project for our mobile dev class.
-Activity-3
+Flutter project for our mobile dev class, certificatesl.